New hotels opening across the Tri-Counties

-A slew of new hotels, including some that have been in the works for more than a decade, are slated to open in 2019.
+A slew of new hotels, including some that have been in the works for more than a decade, have opened or will open in 2019.
 Ranging from first-class hotel chains to privately-owned concepts, the new lodging spaces cater to a blend of luxury, tourism and business-oriented markets.

 SANTA BARBARA COUNTY

-The Rosewood Miramar Beach Resort in Montecito, with 124 guest rooms, 37 suites and an estimated construction price tag of $185 million, will officially open on March 1.
+The Rosewood Miramar Beach Resort in Montecito, with 124 guest rooms, 37 suites and an estimated construction price tag of $185 million, officially opened on March 1.

-Spread over almost 16 acres of prime oceanfront real estate, the residential-style resort will begin operating with a soft opening on Feb.
-11 and is accepting reservations as of March 1, according to a spokeswoman for owner Caruso.
+Spread over almost 16 acres of prime oceanfront real estate, the residential-style resort began operating with a soft opening on Feb.
+11, according to a spokeswoman for owner Rick Caruso.
 Rates begin at $825 per night.

 “We are assembling a world-class team to help bring this iconic property to life,” Managing Director Seán Carney, who joined the team in November, wrote in an email to the Business Times.
 “We will be bringing on over 300 employees at Rosewood Miramar Beach, many of whom are from the Santa Barbara region.”